-Homicide was a source for a lot of the Suiter-related information up the chain of command and to reporters.
+Homicide was a source for a lot of the Suiter-related information up the chain of command and to reporters, including the triple homicide story.
 After three years, it's easy to forget what we learned when about Suiter's death.
 During the first week, we learned that Suiter might have stepped out of his car and been shot, or knocked on a door and been shot, via some of the same sources that later indicated suicide.
 The theory that Suiter ran into the vacant lot before he was shot, out of view of people and cameras, did not emerge until many months later.

 Homicide detectives were involved in perhaps the most obvious Suiter cover-up, the impossible bullet discovery.
 A homicide detective was filmed by a TV news camera finding a bullet in the vacant lot and having a "eureka" moment, even though bullets can't be ballistically matched to BPD weapons, especially not on sight.
 One of his former homicide colleagues (who had recently moved to BPD's special investigations team) was filmed digging in the dirt for the bullet in the same video.

 Why were these long-time, experienced homicide detectives looking in the dirt for evidence without crime scene technicians, and after the scene had been scoured for days?
 The BPD ballistics story was so flawed the IRB had to come up with its own flawed story to prove Suiter's gun killed him, as reported in Part 1, which includes more details on the ballistics evidence.

 The only official story to emerge early on and remain consistent was that Suiter was on Bennett Place working on his triple homicide case.
 Within a week, even Commissioner Davis knew there was another case in question.
 What was it about the Quick case that BPD felt it had to hide?